stm32duino/wiki_contrib/API.md

 Note that only the latter solution allows to use the `serialEvent1()` callback in the sketch.

-# Library
+# Built-In Library

-This part describes the STM32 libraries.
+This part describes the STM32 libraries provide with the core.

 ## SPI